SethStormR/Black-Sun/README.md

 ![BlackSunLogo](https://github.com/user-attachments/assets/29c9b3ca-72d2-4038-9f33-f99af880ddd6)

-Black Sun is an icon theme for Cosmic DE, XFCE, Gnome, Cinnamon and Budgie DE.
+Black Sun is an icon theme for Cosmic DE, XFCE, Gnome, KDE, Cinnamon and Budgie DE.

 **NOTE**: KDE/PLASMA support needs the Black Sun helping package to solve the tray icons problem.
 Open its index file and edit Inherits (line 3) to which theme it shall point to.

+**Optional**: Install Papirus icon theme: https://www.pling.com/p/1166289/ as Black Sun icon theme can draw from Papirus' actions icons.
+It looks best that way. :)

 Black Sun - No Tags